geosentry/eventhandlers/region-create/README.md

 **Development: Complete**

 ## Functionality
-- Triggered on creation of a document in the **regions** collection of Firestore
+- Trigger: On create of a document in the **regions** collection of Firestore
 - Actions:
     - Collects the path of the document that was creates
     - Publishes the message (document path) to the **email-builds** PubSub topic with the 'runtime' attribute set to *new-region*